 Our parents still own that brown velvet sofa.
 It is the biggest survivor of our house, sizewise.
 It is, also, a jukebox of memories -

 I remember my mother’s winning smile when she negotiated down the price of the sofa by 300 rupees.
 ‘Itne mein mithai aa jaayegi,’ her five-word winning speech!

-I remember when we mother used to iron the sofa back covers, I placed them instantly to avoid creases.
+I remember when my mother used to iron the sofa back covers, I placed them instantly to avoid creases.
 I also made sure no unworthy person sat on it, just to avoid creases.

 I remember my family celebrating birthdays, anniversaries, and even entertaining one super-worthy guest, their ‘son-in-law’ on that brown velvet sofa.

 Best of all, I remember post my marriage, when I asked my brother to adjust the cushions, he snubbed me by saying, ‘Apne ghar ja kar sofa-sofa khel!’
 To which, I said, ‘I have a couch, not some middle-class sofa!’

 By the way, till date, I don't know how to differentiate couch from sofa.
 One thing I surely know, middle class may own one average sofa for many-many years, but they knit hundreds of memories around it.
 That got me into thinking - Papa ne ‘Sanam Bewafa’ ki cassette aaj tak sambhal ke kyun rakhi hai?

 Post Script - Not very long ago, there was something called sofa - jo ab couch ho gaya hai!